nfzhou/PicatScripts/README.md

 extract_code.pi:
  This Picat script extracts code snippets enclosed by begin{verbatim} and end{verbatim} in latex files.

+extract_solved.pi:
+ This Picat script processes a log file of a MiniZinc run by PicatSAT, and classifies instances into Solved, NotSolved, and NotCompiled.

 flatten_dir.pi:
  This Picat script recursively copies all the plain files under the current directory to the current directory.